Scheduling for Pet Sitters: Create a Calendar That Works

 Uncertainty over arrival windows can create issues for pet sitters and parents.
 Scout recognizes that pet sitting is not always an exact science.
 Sometimes a sitter gets caught in traffic on the way to an appointment.
 Sometimes a pet parent may need to push things back a few minutes.
 Scout builds these uncertainties into your schedule.

 The excellent arrival windows feature lets pet sitting businesses schedule arrivals or drop-offs in windows, as opposed to at specific times.
-For example, a company might offer the following arrival windows:
+For example, a company might offer the following arrival times:

 Things may get tricky when you have some arrival windows that apply only to certain services.
 You may also have overlapping time blocks.
 For example, if you do boarding and in-home care, you’ll probably have some overlap between your PM Drop-off and Pick Up windows.
 Your pet sitting calendar might look something like this: